How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 • A Google Analytics 4 property — With your Measurement ID (G-XXXXXXXXXX)

-• GTM installed on WordPress — We recommend the GTM4WP plugin (free)
+• GTM installed on WordPress — I always recommend the GTM4WP plugin (free and the industry standard)

 • Your GA4 Measurement ID — Found in GA4 → Admin → Data Streams → Your web stream